Simplify Your Knowledge Management System with Slab

 Example #3: Templates for Meeting Agendas and External Communication

 The third example of how Slab can help streamline your operations is through templates.
-Slab allows you to create a template from any post by opening a post and choosing “templatize” from the main menu.
+Slab lets you create a template from any post by opening a post and selecting “templatize” from the main menu.

-Some basic templates you could create include templates for proposal team daily stand-up meetings or templates for the cover letters and emails that traditionally get submitted with grant proposals.
+Some basic templates you could create include daily stand-up meeting templates for the proposal team, as well as templates for cover letters and emails that are typically submitted with grant proposals.

-Just like boilerplate text can be hard to find if it is buried within a document, templates can be equally hard to find on intranet storage sites.
+Just as boilerplate text can be hard to find when buried within a document, templates can be equally hard to find on intranet storage sites.
 In Slab, any templates you create can be found under “templates” in the main menu.
 To work with a template stored in Slab, it’s simply a matter of creating a new post based on an existing template, customizing the language, and then pasting the text into a blank Word document or email message.

 Below is an example of a template we created in Slab.
 The template is for a cover email to be used when submitting a grant proposal to a funding agency.
 At the bottom of the template, you’ll see that a section of the text appears within a yellow block.
-To draw attention to specific text and indicate its importance or urgency, Slab has a feature that allows you to highlight text in yellow, green, or red.
+To draw attention to specific text and indicate its importance or urgency, Slab offers a feature that lets you highlight text in yellow, green, or red.

 COULD SLAB BE A GOOD FIT FOR YOUR ORGANIZATION?

-Could Slab help your organization function better?
+Could Slab help your organization operate more effectively?
 There’s a good chance it could, and with the option of opening a free account to learn more about its features, there’s no downside to trying it.

 Our top three reasons for using Slab are:

-• Simplicity: Given that nonprofits typically lack the financial resources for extensive staff development and training, we believe Slab’s minimalist design could work very well for nonprofits because no extensive, costly training is required to use it.
-Slab is so intuitive, reading Slab’s built-in tutorials will be enough of an introduction to allow most users to understand the basic principles, start creating posts, and access information.
+Simplicity: Given that nonprofits typically lack the financial resources for extensive staff development and training, we believe Slab’s minimalist design could work very well for nonprofits because it requires no costly, extensive training to use.
+Slab is so intuitive that reading Slab’s built-in tutorials will be enough of an introduction to allow most users to understand the basic principles, start creating posts, and access information.

-• Efficiency: The final reason why Slab resonated with us is that Slab could significantly reduce the amount of staff time spent tracking down information such as boilerplate text for grant proposals or templates to standardize external communications.
+Efficiency: The final reason Slab resonated with us is that it could significantly reduce staff time spent tracking down boilerplate text for grant proposals or templates to standardize external communications.

 SUMMARY